FrozenHearth/SWAPIReact/README.md

 ## SWAPI React

-A single-page app that displays all the characters(& their details) in the Star Wars universe from the [Star Wars API](https://swapi.co/), made using React, React-Redux, Redux-Thunk & Material-UI.
+A single-page app where one can search & view all the characters(& their details) in the Star Wars universe from the [Star Wars API](https://swapi.co/), made using React, React-Redux, Redux-Thunk & Material-UI.